 the date the member commences reserve forces service leave.

-Note that A P P does not accrue during any period of unpaid additional maternity, paternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave.
+A P P does not accrue during any period of unpaid additional maternity, paternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave.
 These are to be treated as unpaid leave of absence.

 Monthly paid